 - Application ID: This is the Application ID of the App Registration created above.
 This can be found in the Azure portal>Azure Active Directory>App Registrations

 - Application Key: This is the Secret created above for you App Registration

 - Account Name: Use the name of your Azure Storage Account.
 The input only needs the name of the resource instead of the URL.

 - Container name: Enter a name for the Azure Storage Container and click Create.
-This will create a Container withing the Azure Storage account.
+This will create a Container within the Azure Storage account.

 - Timeouts: These are the timeouts for communicating with the Azure Storage account.
 The defaults are ideal for most situations but may need to be extended for slow connections or exceptionally long data transfers.